keerthan655/Earthquake-Visualisation/README.md

 1. **Data Exploration**: Exploring the earthquake dataset to understand its structure and contents.
 2. **Visualizations**:
    - Time series analysis of earthquake occurrences.
-   - Geographic distribution of earthquakes using interactive maps.
+   - Geographic distribution of earthquakes using interactive and static maps.
    - Magnitude distribution through histograms and scatter plots.
    - **Interactive Map**: An interactive map displaying the geographical distribution of earthquakes.
 3. **Insights**: Analysis and interpretation of the visualizations to gain insights into earthquake patterns and trends.